 SCOPE: Shot of dye-filled ICA.

 SCOPE: Talent repositioning and tightening the PPA ligation.
+Trouble shouting not included in the production

 Once injection is successful, remove the thread that ligated the common carotid artery to enable the microsphere mixture to flow into the internal carotid artery [1].
+During the injection the FITC dye can still be observed in the ECA [2].

 SCOPE: Talent removing CCA ligature.

+SCOPE: shot of succesfull injection of the FITC dye into the carotid artery (Added shot)

 If retrograde flow into the common carotid artery occurs, decrease the syringe pump flow to ten microliters per minute [1].
 If retrograde flow continues, gently squeeze the external carotid artery, internal carotid artery and common carotid artery using microforceps to ensure no obstruction is present due to a thrombus [2].